paulaspinall23/DuckDuckGoose-CSharp/README.md

 1. Run `dotnet run` to launch the app!

+If you get a security error when running the app, add and trust a self-signed certificate with `dotnet dev-certs https --trust`.

 ## Setting up PostgreSQL

 Before you run the app you will need to make sure you've got PostgreSQL installed and a database set up.